maurice46/SSNeuralNetwork/README.md

 **Full paper:** [`Research_Paper.pdf`](./Research_Paper.pdf)

-> **TL;DR:** The custom activation `0.1x + tanh(x)` achieved the highest testing accuracy (78.88%) and lowest final test loss of any activation tested, while remaining far more stable than ReLU — which failed to learn entirely at higher learning rates.
+> **TL;DR:** The custom activation `0.1x + tanh(x)` achieved the highest testing accuracy (78.88%) and lowest final test loss of any activation tested, while remaining far more stable than ReLU, which failed to learn entirely at higher learning rates.

 ---

 ## Abstract

 This project investigates whether a custom activation function can improve gradient flow and training stability in a neural network compared to common functions such as Tanh and ReLU.
-After implementing the core building blocks of a neural network — gradient descent, backpropagation, and loss functions — from scratch, the custom function is benchmarked against Tanh and ReLU on a supervised binary classification task using the Wine Quality dataset from the UCI Machine Learning Repository.
+After implementing the core building blocks of a neural network (gradient descent, backpropagation, and loss functions) from scratch, the custom function is benchmarked against Tanh and ReLU on a supervised binary classification task using the Wine Quality dataset from the UCI Machine Learning Repository.
 Performance is compared on accuracy, convergence speed, and gradient behavior.

 ## The problem

 Tanh and ReLU are the standard choices for activation functions, but both have well-documented failure modes:

-- **Tanh** is smooth and zero-centered, which helps gradients flow evenly during backpropagation — but it saturates at ±1 for large inputs, causing the **vanishing gradient problem** and slowing or stalling learning.
+- **Tanh** is smooth and zero-centered, which helps gradients flow evenly during backpropagation, but it saturates at ±1 for large inputs, causing the **vanishing gradient problem** and slowing or stalling learning.
-- **ReLU** is simple and efficient, and avoids vanishing gradients in its active region — but it zeroes out all negative inputs, which can permanently kill neurons (**dying ReLU**), and is prone to **exploding gradients** under aggressive optimization.
+- **ReLU** is simple and efficient, and avoids vanishing gradients in its active region, but it zeroes out all negative inputs, which can permanently kill neurons (**dying ReLU**), and is prone to **exploding gradients** under aggressive optimization.

 This raises the question explored in this project: *can a custom activation function reduce the weaknesses of Tanh and ReLU while still maintaining stable gradient flow?*